BURUGURAHUL/Stanford-Robotic-Arm/README.md

 ### Web Visualization

-To access the web visualization, navigate to the `stanford-web` directory and open the `index.html` file.
+To access the web visualization, navigate to the `stanford-web/stanford-webpages` directory, and run `npm install` and `npm run dev` on the terminal.

 ## 🖼️ MATLAB Simulation GIFs